O-2wice/DS_Lab_Project/docs/INTERPRETATION_DEPLOYMENT_README.md

-# Model Interpretation & Deployment Report
+# Model Interpretation & Deployment Report: Transfer Learning to SAP S/4HANA

 ## Executive Summary

-This document explains **how** we interpret the bankruptcy prediction model and **why** each deployment decision was made.
+This document explains **how** we interpret the risk forecasting model and **how** we deploy it to SAP S/4HANA companies for operational decision-making.

-**Key Takeaway:** SHAP analysis confirms that debt dependency is the #1 bankruptcy predictor.
+**Key Takeaway:** SHAP analysis confirms that debt dependency is the #1 financial distress predictor.
 Threshold optimization at 0.45 achieves F1=0.55 with 61% recall.
-The model successfully scores SAP companies DE00 and US00, identifying transaction-level risk patterns.
+The trained model successfully transfers to SAP companies (DE00, US00), generating continuous risk scores (0-100%) for operational workflows like credit management, supplier assessment, and financial planning.

 ---